arlimus/arlimus.github.io/src/contents/articles/chef.stop.failing/index.md

 end
 ```

 Sometimes, however, a failure may happen to a resource you don't control yourself.
-To me, this happened with the `sensu-chef` cookbook.
+To us at [Sessionbird](http://sessionbird.com), this happened with the `sensu-chef` cookbook.
 This opens up 2 options for you to choose.

 ## #1 Modify a foreign cookbook